Synthetic Augmentation in Imbalanced Learning: When It Helps, When It Hurts, and How Much to Add

 \paragraph*{Organization.} The rest of this paper is organized as follows.
-Section~\ref{sec:formulation} introduces the notation and formal setup for imbalanced classification with synthetic minority augmentation, and defines the balanced evaluation objective used throughout.
+Section~\ref{sec:formulation} introduces notation and the formal setup, including the balanced evaluation objective.
 Section~\ref{sec:excess-risk} develops our main excess-risk characterization, which makes explicit how performance depends on both class-proportion imbalance and generator-induced distributional mismatch.
 Section~\ref{sec:whenhelps} studies the local asymmetry regime in which synthetic augmentation can improve learning, and shows how the optimal synthetic size depends on generator quality and the directional structure of its bias.
 Section~\ref{sec:synnohelp} identifies a local symmetry regime in which imbalance is not the dominant bottleneck, so synthetic augmentation cannot improve rates and may degrade performance when the generator is imperfect.
 Section~\ref{sec:validation-selection} then presents our practical procedure, Validation-Tuned Synthetic Size (VTSS), which selects the synthetic size by minimizing balanced validation loss.
 Section~\ref{sec:simulation} provides simulation studies that verify the qualitative predictions of the theory and evaluate VTSS, and Section~\ref{sec:applications} reports a real-data application using electronic health records (EHR) data.
 Section~\ref{sec:discussions} concludes with discussion and future directions.
-Proofs and additional technical details are deferred to the Supplementary Materials, which also include further examples for the losses (Section~\ref{sec:loss}), classifiers (Section~\ref{sec:classifiers}), and synthetic-sample generators (Section~\ref{sec:generators}) covered by our framework.
+Proofs, additional simulation and real data results, and additional technical details are deferred to the Supplementary Materials, which also include further examples for the losses (Section~\ref{sec:loss}), classifiers (Section~\ref{sec:classifiers}), and synthetic-sample generators (Section~\ref{sec:generators}) covered by our framework.